jkpubsrc/python-module-jk-sql/README.md

 Please note that currently only SQLite is supported.
 In the long run more databases will be supported.

-Please also not that this module is still in alpha stage.
+Please also note that this module is still in alpha stage.
 According to unit tests SQLite support works as intended.
 Nevertheless the API still must be considered as being unstable: A few changes might be in order until beta stage is reached.
 If you decide to make use of this module have in mind that a few changes to your program might be required later if this module reaches beta stage and you then perform an upgrade on that module.

 How to use this module
 ----------------------